NATO chief says Trump’s comments on abandoning alliance endangers US and European troops | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Martin Goillandeau in London and Kevin Liptak in Washington contributed to this report.
+CNN’s Martin Goillandeau, Christian Edwards and Sharon Braithwaite in London and Kevin Liptak in Washington contributed to this report.